Hill Cipher

 Example §

 This example will rely on some linear algebra and some number theory.
-The 'key' for a hill cipher is a matrix e.g.
+The key for a hill cipher is a matrix e.g.

 To get our ciphertext we perform a matrix multiplication (you may need to revise matrix multiplication if this doesn't make sense):

 This process is performed for all 3 letter blocks in the plaintext.
-The plaintext may have to be padded with some extra 'x's to make sure that there is a whole number of blocks.
+The plaintext may have to be padded with some extra letters to make sure that there is a whole number of blocks.

-where d × d-1 = 1(mod 26), and adj(K) is the adjoint matrix of K.
+where d × d-1 = 1(mod 26), and adj(K) is the adjugate matrix of K.

 That is it.
 Once K-1 is found, decryption can be performed.